Written by Tomas Meskauskas

 Click "Tools" (at the top of the window), select "Add-ons".
 Click on "Extensions" and disable this add-on: "Kozaka".

-If you are having problems with the removal of Kozaka you can reset you Mozilla Firefox settings to default.
+If you have problems with the removal of Kozaka, reset your Mozilla Firefox settings to default.

 Open Mozilla Firefox, at the top left corner of the main window click "Firefox", in the opened drop down menu choose Help and then click on Troubleshooting Information, in the opened window click the "Reset Firefox" button.